 The Database Management and Administration program requires completion of a minimum of 94 Quarter Credit Hours including any credits that have been accepted for transfer credit.
-Program completion normally requires 20 months.
+Program completion normally requires 21 months.

-The Database Management and Administration program is delivered in a system of seven 12-week quarters, which are delivered in a hybrid format.
-In the hybrid format, courses may include in-person (residential) and distance education (on-line) components.
+The Database Management and Administration program is delivered in a system of seven 12-week quarters, which are delivered exclusively via distance education (i.e., online).